Ada "Bricktop" Smith: Marriage and relationships

 Bricktop had a professional relationship with Maya Angelou, which Angelou writes about in her book Singin' and Swingin' and Gettin' Merry Like Christmas.
 Angelou worked at Bricktop's for a time as a singer, though Bricktop nearly turned her away at the door at their first meeting, as she had a rule against allowing unescorted women into her club.

 While in Rome, Bricktop befriended The Duke of Windsor.
-After being a big fan of hers since the early '30s, he visited her in Rome.
-He asked her: "Brick, where were you born?"
+After being a big fan of hers since the early '30s, he visited her in Rome, asking her: "Brick, where were you born?"
 She told him West Virginia.
-The Duke responded with "That's just what I told the Duchess, when we were in Hot Springs.
+The Duke responded with "That's just what I told the Duchess when we were in Hot Springs.
 I said to the Duchess: 'You know, Bricktop was born around here somewhere!'"
-Bricktop closed her club and retired in 1961 at the age of 67, saying: "I'm tired, honey.
-Tired of staying up all night."
-Afterwards, she moved back to the United States.